 hvis man ikke ku' få men'sker anbragt i en muslingeskal.

 (if you couldn't get people into a clamshell.)

 Det fik Arnold lært en masse

 (and look, it paid off big time,)

 men for at det nu skal gå,

 må han stadig hitte på.

-But the clearest physical evidence is related to the ad from Møbelfabrikanten.
-After Arnold's death, photos of his furniture designs were found in his desk, which he obviously had made for marketing purposes.
-Among them is a cut-out photo of the Clam.
-It is exactly the same photo that was copied into a halftone for the Vik & Blindheim ad.
-The pattern of the wood grain, the fabric, the angle are all a perfectly matched fingerprint.
-And there is only one explanation for the fact that Madsen's family owns the original photo: Arnold Madsen is the creator of the Clam.
+However, the strongest physical evidence is related to the previously mentioned advertisement from the magazine 'Møbelfabrikanten'.
+After Arnold's death, several images of his designs were found in his desk that were clearly made for marketing purposes.
+Among these was a cut-out photo of the Clam Chair, which is the exact same photo that was copied for the Vik & Blindheim ad with the four chairs.
+You can tell by the angle of the chair, the fabric and the grain of the wood.
+And there is only one explanation for the Madsen family owning the original photograph: Arnold Madsen is the creator of the Clam Chair.